 Student registration packets are handed out on the first day of school.
-This paperwork must be returned by Tuesday September 6th.
-This paperwork is important because it helps make communication between school and home efficient.
-If you have more than one child enrolled, please, fill out an emergency card for each child.
+These will also be available online.
+This paperwork must be returned by Tuesday September 5th.
+If you have more than one child enrolled, please, complete an emergency card for each child.
 Keep in mind that your child will not be released to anyone who is not listed on their emergency card unless written permission is provided by you, the parent, or guardian.

 During the school year, parents/guardians have the responsibility to notify the school of any change in their student's address, phone number, or name.
 Any legal name change must be accompanied by a copy of a lawyer's letter or legal court document.
 It is critical that we have up-to-date emergency contact information in the event the school needs to contact you quickly.
-This also keeps our telephone notification system (One Call Now) up to date.
+This also keeps our telephone notification system (One Call Now) up-to-date.
 In addition to phone numbers of parents, guardians, and emergency contacts, we would like email addresses of parents and guardians on file so that we may also send notifications and letters home in an email via the One Call Now system.
 This system allows us to send out written notifications to parents and guardians efficiently.